Ingvard Thorvald Aasvik

 October 8, 1942

 |CAMPAIGN / AREA

 Killed In Action

 On 8 October 1942, the Second Battalion, 5th Marines attacked a Japanese salient on the banks of the Matanikau River.
 Companies E and G were ordered to cross near a creek junction at 0906, but by 1212 both companies had been stopped by heavy machine gun and rifle fire from the opposite bank.

 Private Ingvard Aasvik of G/2/5 was shot in the chest during the attack, and died of his wounds near the crossing site.
-The following day, he was buried near Sergeant George Berwanger at a fork in the river.
-Neither Marine’s body was found after the war.
+The following day, he was buried at a fork in the river.
+The site could not be located after the war

 |LAST KNOWN RANK

 Ingvard was born in Drammen Norway, in September 1921.
 His mother, Caroline Matilde Pedersen Aasvik, packed her bags and her boys (Ingvard had an older brother, Einar) in early 1925 and set sail on the SS Stavangerfjord, bound for a new life in America.
 Although they almost didn’t make it in – the Aasviks were detained upon arrival on February 3, 1925 – the family settled in Jersey City, under the care of Caroline’s father-in-law, Ole Pedersen Aasvik.